connorheyz/online-notes/md-articles/ap-comp-gov/3-13-Notes.md

  - The supreme leader stayed above the fray.
 He concluded that the economic sanctions would require a more compromising foreign policy.
 His refusal to to back the conservative esured that the conservstive clerical institutions would not interfere with the elections

 ## Short Essay
+Ever since the revolution of 1979, Iran  has been in disarray.
+However, one person managed to dominate Iranian politics.
+Hassan
 ## Current Event
-Ever since the revolution of 1979, Iran  has been in disarray.
-However, one person managed to dominate Iranian politics

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1MjY5Mjc0OSwtNDYzNTkxMTc1LC03Nz
-A1NzE3NDRdfQ==
+eyJoaXN0b3J5IjpbMTg1NzMyODU3LC00NjM1OTExNzUsLTc3MD
+U3MTc0NF19
 -->